-As a team of dentists who are dedicated to providing a range of eco friendly toothbrushes and zero waste toothpaste tablets, we at Brush Fresh are always impressed when communities and groups of people come together to help try to do good for the environment.
+As a team of dentists who are dedicated to providing a range of ethical bamboo toothbrushes and zero waste toothpaste tablets, we at Brush Fresh are always impressed when communities and groups of people come together to help try to do good for the environment.

 The 21st September 2019 two important days for the environment:

 World Clean up Day